 Safety and Travel Advice

-The peace agreement with the FARC has not solved all the problems, as other guerrilla groups are active, such as the ELN.
-The State Department issues a travel advisory, indicating (orange and red) high-risk areas.
+Different governments issue a travel advisory, indicating (orange and red) high-risk areas, such as the one from the Netherlands.
 In particular, these are some sparsely populated, rural areas and those bordering Venezuela and Ecuador.
 That means travel in those areas carries an increased risk.

 This does not mean that this applies to the entire orange or red area, because there are places, such as some capital cities and places of interest, that fall outside of this.
 In that case, e.g., you can travel by plane instead of by land.
 If you are thinking of traveling to the high-risk areas, be well informed by local tour operators and authorities.
 If the area is deemed safe to travel by them and you are going there, travel with locals, who know the area well.